Knowzzz/deploy_with_hardhat/README.md

 How to use this sample hardhat project ?

 - Put the smart contract into /contracts/NFT.sol
-- Add a secrets.json file into your project and add your secret key like this :
+- Add your private key in the hardhat.config.js
-{
-    "privateKey": ""
-}
 - npx hardhat compile
 - put into hardhat.config.js your chain id and other informations
 - npx hardhat run --network bsctestnet scripts/deploy.js